NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

 4. Once set up the configurations above, please click the **Select Records** which will connect the `PEER NGA West Ground Motion Database <https://ngawest2.berkeley.edu/users/sign_in?unauthenticated=true>`_.
-You could use your account and password to login and execute the selection and scaling.
+You could use your account and password to log in and execute the selection and scaling.

 .. figure:: figures/evt.png
    :name: fig_evt